-Born and raised on the family farm in northeast Nebraska, Paul Allen worked on the farm until leaving for the University of Nebraska.
+Born and raised on the family farm in northeast Nebraska, from his parents, Claude and Laura Allen, Paul Allen learned early the values of honesty, hard work, and the respect of others.
+Allen worked on the farm until leaving for the University of Nebraska.
 After earning his business degree he was hired by the George A. Hormel Company, working in Fremont, Nebraska and Austin, Minnesota, before relocating to Oklahoma City in 1967 to manage the Hormel production plant.

 Allen’s contributions to Enid include $1-million to launch Enid Public Schools’ $90-million bond issue; supporting Forgotten Ministries, a home for newly-released, non-violent offenders; the relocation and renovation of Enid Symphony Hall, our state’s longest-performing symphony; leading a $4-million capital campaign for the YMCA; the creation of a $2-million scholarship fund for Enid-area graduating seniors; and the construction of The David Allen Memorial Ballpark, dedicated to their late son.
 The $3-million ballpark annually hosts the National Junior College Division II World Series.

-The youngest of five, born to tenant farmers in rural Oklahoma, Mo Anderson was the first in her family to earn a college degree.
-She taught music in the public schools before entering the world of real estate.
+The youngest of five born to tenant farmers in rural Oklahoma, it was the hard work on the farm that shaped the work ethic of Mo Anderson.
+The first in her family to earn a college degree, she taught music in the public schools before entering the world of real estate.
 Her first Century 21 franchise quickly rose to the third-highest producing out of 7,500 locations in North America.
-She served on the Oklahoma Real Estate Commission, including 2 terms as chairman.
+She served on the Oklahoma Real Estate Commission, including two terms as chairman.